Properties of Lime Building Materials

 Lime is perfect for creating an unobtrusive finish that blends naturally into a locality in a way that is difficult with more contemporary products.
 That can be important when you are trying to meet local planning requirements, or to create a look sympathetic to a local identity.

-15. Beautiful, natural finish
+15. Lime provides a beautiful, natural finish

 Lime as a surface finish is aesthetically pleasing, with a more 'natural' look that comes from the double refraction of light through the calcite crystals that are present in it.
 This creates a softer texture than you get with 'harder' cement-based products, which can complement the appearance of either contemporary or traditional buildings.
 With lime, you also get a visually unique finish each time with the surface quickly developing a distinctive 'patina' that has a translucent glow, something that's seen for instance on the beautiful buildings in Venice.